 Detours increase your local knowledge

-The “Lübeck’s finest” walk takes you from the Town Hall to the marzipan museum in Café Niederegger.
-In fact, the museum is just a few steps from the Town Hall.
-But you need to earn Lübeck’s sweet delight!
+The “Lübeck’s finest” walk takes you from the Town Hall to the Marzipan Museum at Café Niederegger.
+To be honest: the Museum is just a few steps from the Town Hall.
+But it’s just fair that you take your walk first before savouring Lübeck’s sweet delight!

 The route takes you through the Town Hall courtyard to St. Mary’s church, the largest brick building in the world.
-On the North side, you will reach a quiet square with many trees.
-The Buddenbrook House stands opposite – where the family of the author Thomas Mann once lived.
-Turn right in front of the Renaissance façade and continue until you reach the pedestrian zone in Breite Straße.
-Drift with the crowds to the left until you reach house number 2 – the impressive headquarters of the Seafarer's Guild.
-Opposite you, the spire of St. Jacob’s looms over the merchants’ houses.
-Turn to the North in front of St. Jacob’s and proceed along Kleine Burgstraße towards the Castle Gate.
-On the left, you will see Burgkloster (Castle Monastery), the most significant monastery complex in the North.
+On the Northern side, you will reach a quiet square with many trees.
+The Buddenbrook House, where the grandparents of the Nobel Prize Laureate Thomas Mann once lived, is located across the street at Mengstraße 4.
+Currently it is being extensively renovated and expanded.
+In front of the Renaissance façade turn right towards the pedestrian street Breite Straße.
+Turn left and walk down Breite Straße until you reach house number 2 – the impressive Seafarer's Guild iwhic houses a restaurant already since the 16th century.
+Right opposite, the spire of St. Jacob’s looms over the merchants’ houses.
+Turn north and proceed along Kleine Burgstraße towards the Castle Gate.
+On the left, you will see the Castle Monastery, the most significant monastery complex in the North.